nf-core/sarek/docs/USAGE.md

 ### --project `ProjectID`

 Specify a project number ID on a UPPMAX cluster.
-(optionnal if not on such a cluster)
+(optional if not on such a cluster)

 ### --sample `file.tsv`